 I went to one bar where a duo act performed popular salsa tunes on a small stage.
 Even me, with my two left feet, got up to partake in the local festivities.
 I left the bar sweaty, slightly merry, but unbelievably happy whistling salsa tunes all the way home.

-If you’re wondering whether Mérida is safe, I can assure you that it is.
+One question I get asked a lot is, is Mérida safe?
+And as a solo female traveler, I can assure you that yes it is.
 I went back home around 1am from the bar, alone through the quiet cobbled streets, and didn’t feel any sense of danger.

-My visit to Mérida was undeniably the highlight of my Mexican experience.
+My visit to Mérida was undeniably the highlight of my Mexican experience, and yes, it’s definitely worth visiting.
 The people, atmosphere and the culture left me with a yearning to discover more about the region and its surrounding estados.

-Quintana Roo is pretty and feels more comfortable because of its links to a more western culture.
-However, the Yucatán gave me something far more valuable: the chance to get out of my comfort zone and return home with an enriching experience that no words or photographs could match.
+Quintana Roo is a coastal paradise and feels more comfortable simply because it’s more western.
+However, the Yucatán gave me something far more valuable.
+It gave me the chance to get out of my comfort zone and return home with an experience that no words or photographs could justify.